-There’s a lot of chat these days about how organisations should be handling their cyber security.
+There’s a lot of talk these days about how organisations should be handling their cyber security.

 It’s with good reason, but you could be forgiven for shrugging your shoulders and thinking "I don't know much about this stuff, and I don’t have time to learn.
 I just need to keep our business costs low and focus on staying afloat.
 We’ll think about cyber security once we’re bigger".